oth33r/optimization/README.md

-# Optimization | The Simplex Method
+# Optimization | The Programming Tasks